Informed Dynamic Scheduling for QLDPC Codes: Introduction

 In classical error correction, unlike fixed sequential scheduling, where the update order is predetermined before the decoder begins, informed dynamic scheduling (IDS) \cite{IDS} is an edge-wise decoder, which can mitigate the impact of classical trapping sets by dynamically changing the update order of edges, further accelerating the convergence.

-A common IDS instance is residual belief propagation (RBP) \cite{RBP1}.
-Each time, RBP updates an edge of the check-to-variable (C2V) message corresponding to the maximum difference between the pre-computed C2V message and the current message, known as the residual.
-Although the convergence rate can be accelerated using RBP, the error rate performance subsequent to a sufficiently large iteration is even worse than LBP due to the greedy group phenomenon \cite{RBP2}.
-The RBP decoder tends to greedily update a small group of edges for certain errors, neglecting the contribution of intrinsic information from other edges, resulting in convergence failure and error rate loss.
-Several RBP-based variants have been proposed that alleviate the greedy update of RBP and can further improve the error performance rate \cite{NWRBP,LMDRBP}.
+A common IDS instance for classical codes is residual belief propagation (RBP) \cite{RBP1}.
+Each time, RBP updates an edge of the check-to-variable (C2V) node message corresponding to the largest difference between the pre-computed C2V message and the current message, known as the residual.
+Although RBP can accelerate convergence, its error-rate performance after a sufficiently large number of iterations can be inferior to that of LBP due to the so-called greedy group phenomenon \cite{RBP2}.
+Specifically, RBP tends to repeatedly update a small subset of edges for certain error patterns, thereby neglecting useful information from other edges, which may lead to convergence failure and performance degradation.
+Several RBP-based variants have been proposed that alleviate the greedy update of RBP and can further improve the error-rate performance \cite{NWRBP,LMDRBP}.

-Although IDS and its variations provide a faster convergence rate for classical LDPC codes, their effect on quantum codes has not yet been studied well.
-Unlike classical error correction, the transmitted information cannot be measured directly; otherwise, the qubit state will collapse \cite{QuantumBook}.
-Thus, a constant value that depends on the given fixed channel probability is identically assigned to each variable node as prior intrinsic information.
-In addition, due to the orthogonal measurement requirements, quantum codes will contain more symmetry structures than classical codes.
-Under these effects, many edges will exist with equal residuals, reducing the chance of sRBP converging to the true syndrome.
+Although IDS and its variants provide faster convergence for classical LDPC codes, their effectiveness for quantum codes has not been thoroughly studied.
+Unlike classical error correction, the transmitted information cannot be measured directly, as any measurement would collapse the qubit state \cite{QuantumBook}.
+Thus, a constant value determined by the fixed channel probability is identically assigned to each variable node as prior intrinsic information.
+In addition, due to the orthogonal measurement requirements, quantum codes will exhibit more symmetry structures than classical codes.
+As a result, many edges will have equal residuals, which reduces the chance that sRBP converges to the true syndrome.